phcaguiar/terraform-azure-storageaccount/README.md

 # Terraform Azure Storage Account

-This module creates an tratitional storage account, storage account to host a static website, storage container and storage share.
+This module creates a traditional storage account, storage account to host a static website, storage container and storage share.

 ## Requirements